-Michael Johnson CEO VISIKOL $\downarrow \downarrow$ Can you give an overview of Visikol and the services the company provides to the pharmaceuticals industion focused on early stage drug discovery and development.
+Visikol is a contract research organization focused on early stage drug discovery and development.
 The focus of the company is on imaging, image analysis, digital pathology and advanced in vitro assays.
-We partner with pharma companies early on in drug discovery and try to help them address complex research questions that they are working on and might not have the internal expertise for.
-We work with companies that range from a few researchers in academia with early drug discovery projects.
-What makes 3D imaging a disruptive technology within the pharmaceutical A significant amount of questions that we are working on with pharma clients are challenging to answer with traditional imaging and traditional cell culture models.
-To assess the ways complex systems, 3D imaging is the best approach to take. cell culture models - growing complex organoids and microtissues in a dish, as traditional 2D cell culture models cannot replicate the type of biology that they are going after.
-They might want to understand how an anti-body drug is penetrating into a tumor, but if you just put cells in a dish, all the cells are affected by the anti-body.
-If you create three to five times revenue.
-For compaa 3D tumor model, you can understand nies like Visikol, who are much smaller how the anti-body penetrates into the model more effectively and you can better replicate what is happening with- mature companies are much easier to in the body.
+We work with companies that range from a few researchers in academia with venture capital funding, all the way to the largest pharma companies in the world such as Pfizer and Merck.
+95% of our work is done on investigational and early drug discovery projects.
+What makes 3D imaging a disruptive technology within the pharmaceutical space?
+A significant amount of questions that we are working on with pharma clients are challenging to answer with traditional imaging and traditional cell culture models.
+For example, if you are trying to understand how a drug is affecting retinopathy, you are trying to look at vasculature in the retina of an eye.
+That is really challenging to look at under a microscope or to use traditional imaging methods.
+To assess the ways in which drugs are actually working in complex systems, 3D imaging is the best approach to take.
+A lot of companies also work with us for 3D cell culture models - growing complex organoids and microtissues in a dish, as traditional 2D cell culture models cannot replicate the type of biology that they are going after.
+If you create a 3D tumor model, you can understand how the anti-body penetrates into the model more effectively and you can better replicate what is happening within the body.
 Which areas have been driving business growth for Visikol?